 Drone Thermal Imaging is a cost-effective way to assess the condition and energy efficiency of all building types.
-At Graham + Sibbald, we offer this service as part of our condition & energy surveys and use the findings to compile planned preventative maintenance schedules and to recommend energy saving improvements to reduce the carbon footprint of our clients’ buildings.
+At Graham + Sibbald, we offer this service as part of our condition and energy surveys and use the findings to compile planned preventative maintenance schedules and to recommend energy saving improvements to reduce the carbon footprint of our clients’ buildings.

 The use of drones provides a unique perspective and viewpoint that allows us to quickly pin-point defects in the building fabric and to highlight areas where improvements can be made.
 It allows clients to make informed investment decisions on the management and maintenance of their buildings, to reduce the operational cost of their building portfolio and to improve the environmental credentials of their overall business.
 We offer this service to a broad spectrum of clients, including leading names in the public and private sectors.

 The survey is undertaken using cutting-edge drone and thermal imaging technology.
 Wherever possible, the survey is undertaken early in the morning so that the readings are not distorted by strong sunlight or solar gain.
 Buildings are normally surveyed when they have been heated, so that there is a maximum temperature differential between interior and exterior.
 The drone survey is relatively quick, with each flight taking between 20 and 25 minutes.
 For larger buildings, however, the drone may be dispatched three to four times to ensure all external areas of the building are captured.
 The drone surveys are normally conducted alongside an internal inspection of the building and also in conjunction with an assessment of the existing mechanical and electrical provisions.
 Assessing all of these factors simultaneously (and collectively), allows us to make informed decisions to support any improvements recommended in our reports.